pantheon-systems/documentation/source/content/drush-versions.md

 </Alert>

 ### Available Drush Versions
 Pantheon currently supports Drush 8 and Drush 9.
-Drush 9 is the preferred version of Drush to use with Drupal 8 sites.
-Drush 8 may be desired for sites that are not managed by Composer, or that use modules that provide additional Drush 8 commands.
+Drush 9 is the preferred version of Drush to use with Drupal 8 sites that are managed by Composer.
+See [Drupal 8 and Composer on Pantheon Without Continuous Integration](https://pantheon.io/docs/guides/drupal-8-composer-no-ci/) and the [Build Tools Workflow](https://pantheon.io/docs/guides/build-tools/) for information on how to use Composer to manage Drupal sites on Pantheon.
+Drush 8 should be used for Drupal 8 sites that are not managed by Composer, or that use modules that provide additional Drush 8 commands.

 Always use Drush 8 with Drupal 7 and Drupal 6 sites, as Drush 9 only works on Drupal 8 and later.
 While Drush 5 and 7 are available on Pantheon if needed, they are listed as [unsupported](http://docs.drush.org/en/master/install/#drupal-compatibility){.external} by the Drush maintainers, and should be avoided unless absolutely necessary.